 With the coming of Google Maps and Street View the armchair traveller has been given an enormous boon.
 When Mrs SC and I were looking for a place to live in Brussels, we used a property website in conjunction with Google Maps to get a grip on where in Brussels the places we were interested in were to be found, and then used Street View to look around the neighbourhood.
 Of course it doesn’t fully take the place of seeing the street, the architecture or the population density in real life.
 Or hearing the noises or smelling the air for that matter.
 But it does give a much better idea than a paper map.

-At the same time, while I can appreciate the advantages of an electronic map, I still feel there’s nothing quite like a real map, printed on paper, that you can carry with you, as we did when we travelled to Brussels.
+At the same time, while I can appreciate the advantages of an electronic map, I still feel there’s nothing quite like a real map, printed on paper, that you can carry with you.
+As we did when we travelled to Brussels recently.
 You can mark a paper map in a way you can’t mark an electronic map.
-You can stick post-its on it, you can use it as a signalling device to attract your partner or the help of random passers-by.
-You can use it as protection from an unexpected shower, and (if it hasn’t dissolved) you can keep as a souvenir of your adventures.
+You can stick post-its on it.
+Use it as a signalling device to attract your partner or the help of random passers-by.
+Shelter under it in an unexpected shower.
+And (if it hasn’t dissolved) you can keep it as a souvenir of your adventures.